Dndubussa/blinno-app/USER_GUIDE.md

 ---

 Thank you for choosing BLINNO!
-We're excited to help you connect, create, and succeed in the vibrant Tanzanian marketplace.
+We're excited to help you connect, create, and succeed in the global marketplace.